-Bib or shield front jerseys were the first baseball uniforms ever designed and originated in the 1860s.
-These jerseys were the predominant style of the 1870s, and to some degree the 1880s.
-During the 1880s the lace-up style became predominant rendering the bib/shield front jerseys obsolete during this transition time period.
+Bib or shield front jerseys were the first baseball uniforms ever designed and originated around1860s.
+These jerseys were the predominant style of the 1870s and 1880s.
+During the 1880s-1890s' the lace-up style became predominant rendering the bib/shield front jerseys obsolete during this transition time period.

-Jersey and pants are made from a thick wool (almost fleece like) material.
+Jersey made from a thick wool (almost fleece like) material.
 The jersey is a nice off-white cream color.
-The English style "U" that adorns the bib is wool and is a yellowish-golden-greenish color overtop a thin outline of navy/royal blue that matches the cap and pants beautifully.
-The bib, once removed, reveals a standard 3-button pullover jersey with complete matching ivory/cream colored buttons that attach the bib/shield.
+The Old English style "U" that adorns the bib is wool and is a yellowish-golden-greenish color overtop a thin outline of navy/royal blue that matches the cap with it's trim band beautifully.
+The bib, once removed, reveals a standard 3-button pullover jersey with complete matching ivory/cream celluloid buttons that attach the bib/shield.

 In speaking with experts and in doing my own research there appears to be no more than 10-20 of these style uniforms known to be in existence today.
-Although the bib/shield style was also used for fire fighting uniforms, the fact that this set is not red (red was often used for fire), and includes an english "U" letter (common to be used among baseball teams; fire outfits often had numbers instead to designate the station #), and includes a baseball-style cap in terms of colors, style and age, I do believe this is a baseball uniform.
+Although the bib/shield style was also used for fire fighting uniforms, the fact that this set is not red (red was often used for fire), and includes an english "U" letter (common to be used among baseball teams; fire outfits often had numbers instead to designate the station #), and includes a perfectly matching baseball-style cap in terms of colors, style and age, I do believe this is a baseball uniform.